Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: METHOD

-To mitigate the high variance caused by the exponential nature of Boltzmann distributions, we apply a top-$k$ truncation strategy that retains only the $k$ highest-reward candidates to cover the dominant modes of $p^*$, as shown in \cref{frame_pic} phase-2.
-The rewards are normalized to have importance weights:
+To mitigate high variance from Boltzmann distributions, we apply top-$k$ truncation, retaining only the $k$ highest-reward candidates to cover dominant modes of $p^*$, as shown in \mbox{\cref{frame_pic}} Phase 2.
+The normalized rewards yield importance weights: